tomasAlabes/tomasAlabes.github.io/blog/_posts/2015-09-16-ES6-Classes-For-Java-Developers.md

 Conclusion
 -------------------
-Despite not having all the OOP concepts that Java has, it's possible to have most of the functionalties, some are more hacky than others but hey, if you have programmed in js for a while you are scared of nothing.
+Despite not having all the OOP concepts and constructs that Java has (remember javascript was born and is as a prototype based language), it's possible to have a lot of the functionality, some are more hacky than others but hey, if you have programmed in js for a while you are scared of nothing.

+Am I missing something or is there a better way to do these things?
 Comments or improvements are appreciated!
 Thanks!